arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 **Explanations:**

 - `wifi_connect()` - Connects to your local Wi-Fi® using the credentials specified in secrets.py.
-- `client.register` - Registers a variable that will be synced with the cloud.
+- `client.register` - Registers a variable that will be synced with the Cloud.
-- `on_switch_changed` - Is the callback that gets executed when the `ledSwitch` variable is changed by toggling the switch on the cloud dashboard.
-This function in turn toggles the on-board LED and updates the cloud variable `led` that reflects the state of the on-board LED to be displayed in the cloud dashboard.
+- `on_switch_changed` - Is the callback that gets executed when the `ledSwitch` variable is changed by toggling the switch on the Cloud dashboard.
+This function in turn toggles the on-board LED and updates the Cloud variable `led` that reflects the state of the on-board LED to be displayed in the Cloud dashboard.
-- `client.start()` - Enters a loop that runs as long as the board is connected to the cloud and synchronises data as it runs.
+- `client.start()` - Enters a loop that runs as long as the board is connected to the Cloud and synchronises data as it runs.

 ## Testing It Out